24 July 2020

 - Onboard Catering - Suspension of Services

-Revised timetables for Iarnród Éireann which came into effect on Monday 30th March have been further revised as follows from Monday 29th June until further notice, as part of new schedules across public transport for Phase 3 of the Reopening Roadmap, approved by the National Transport Authority.
+Revised timetables for Iarnród Éireann which came into effect on Friday 31st July until further notice, as part of new schedules across public transport for Phase 3 of the Reopening Roadmap, approved by the National Transport Authority.

 Customers should note:

-- DART services have resumed to a full service (Monday to Friday), with full weekend schedules commencing on Saturday 4th July
+- Most Intercity services have resumed to a full service (Friday to Sunday), with revised and reduced schedules continuing on Monday to Friday.

 - Services will not operate on the following routes until further notice: